Overview – Knowledge from Reason

 Argument for the existence of the external world

 Descartes then continues his process of intuition and deduction to argue that because God exists, his perception can be trusted.
-These perceptions are of an external world of physical objects and, because Descartes can trust his perceptions, he can trust that the external world exists.
+These perceptions are of an external world of physical objects and, because Descartes can trust his perceptions, he can trust that the external world and physical objects exist:

 The key points are as follows: